thc1006/nephio-intent-to-o2-demo/docs/IEEE_PAPER_2025.md

 The authors acknowledge the contributions of the O-RAN Alliance, TM Forum, and 3GPP for establishing the standards framework that enabled this work.
 Special thanks to the Nephio community for providing the foundational Kubernetes-native network automation platform.

+**AI Use Disclosure (Required for IEEE 2025)**: The system described in this paper utilizes Claude Code CLI (Anthropic) for natural language processing and intent generation.
+AI-generated content was used in the intent processing pipeline (Section IV.A) under human supervision and validation.
+All experimental results and performance claims have been independently verified without AI assistance.

 ---

 ## References

-[1] O-RAN Alliance, "O-RAN Architecture Description," O-RAN.WG1.O-RAN-Architecture-Description-v07.00, 2023.
+[1] Ericsson, "Intent-Driven Networks: The Path to Autonomous Operations," Ericsson Technology Review, vol. 101, no. 3, pp. 24-35, 2024.

-[2] TM Forum, "Intent Management API," TMF921 Intent Management API REST Specification R19.0.1, 2023.
+[2] TM Forum, "Intent Management API," TMF921 Intent Management API REST Specification R20.0.1, 2024.

-[3] 3GPP, "Intent-driven management services for mobile networks," 3GPP TS 28.312 V17.1.0, 2023.
+[3] AT&T and Ericsson, "Joint White Paper: AI-Driven Network Automation for 5G Advanced," IEEE Communications Standards Magazine, vol. 8, no. 4, pp. 12-19, 2024.

 [4] M. Behringer et al., "Network Intent and Network Policies," Internet Engineering Task Force, RFC 9315, 2022.